- Times & Dates

 Song of Granite is a sketched portrait: it lingers on the absences, on what we don’t and can’t know about Heaney, as much as on what we do know.
 Directed by Pat Collins, this is a powerful and uncompromising mix of documentary, expressionist flourish and biographical drama: a ‘subtle triumph’ according to the Irish Times; Screen International calls it ‘strikingly beautiful’.

-This screening will be followed by a Q & A session with Eoghan Mac Giolla Bhríde, the writer of the film, and himself an accomplished singer; it is supported by the Byre Theatre and the School of English at St Andrews University, and hosted by Dr Peter Mackay.
+This screening will be followed by a Q & A session with Eoghan Mac Giolla Bhríde, one of the writers of the film, and himself an accomplished singer; it is supported by the Byre Theatre and the School of English at St Andrews University, and hosted by Dr Peter Mackay.

 Event running time: 6pm – 8:30pm